Kotlin/anko/doc/ADVANCED.md

 ## Logging

 Android SDK provides `android.util.Log` class which has some logging methods.
 Usage is pretty straightforward though the methods require you to pass a `tag` argument.
-You can elimintate this with using `AnkoLogger` trait:
+You can eliminate this with using `AnkoLogger` trait:

 ```kotlin
 class SomeActivity : Activity(), AnkoLogger {